Alec1017/validator-duties/README.md

 ### Flags

 - `--validator`: Index of the validator to get duties for.
-- `--timezone`: Timezone for displaying timestamps.
+- `--timezone`: Timezone for displaying timestamps. (default: "UTC")
-- `--beacon-node-endpoint`: Endpoint URL for the beacon node API.
+- `--beacon-node-endpoint`: Endpoint URL for the beacon node API. (default: "http://localhost:5052")